kel151/mio_v1/README.md

 ### Strategy Plane
 <p><i>What am I aiming to achieve with this project, and for whom?</i></p>
 <p>The target audience for this project is anyone who is interested in minimalist men's fashion.
 Ideally, the target audience
-would be looking for an online clothing store that primarly stocks men's wear that is both minimalist and stylish.</p>
+would be looking for an online clothing store that primarly stocks men's wear that is both minimalistic and stylish.</p>
 <p>My aim with this project is to provide a one-stop-shop for minimalist men's wear.
 Oftentimes, it is necessary to visit several
 stores in order to find numerous minimalistic and fashionable pieces, especially for men.
-But typically speaking, there really aren't many places that one can go to find a wide selection of minimalist men's wear.</p>
+But typically speaking, there really aren't many places that one can go to find a wide selection of minimalist men's wear.
+That is the issues I'm hoping to address with this project, and that is the gap in the market I'm hoping to capitalize upon.</p>

 ### Scope
 The purpose of this undertaking is to display my skills and projects in a way that is quick, simple and intuitive.
 It is meant to serve as a portfolio, showcasing my professional journey and career trajectory.<p>